sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

     :autograde: unittest
     :datafile: turtleClasses.jar

-    Can you add another turtle object to the code below?
+    Run the code below.
+Notice each turtle has a different color pen for drawing its path.
-    The third turtle should draw a square by repeatedly turning left and moving forward.
+    Add a third turtle object that draws a square by repeatedly turning left and moving forward.
+    Give you new turtle a unique variable name.
     ~~~~
     import java.util.*;
     import java.awt.*;